-This certificate prepares students for the EMT-B State Licensure Test.
+Completion of the Emergency Medical Technician Basic Certificate prepares students for the EMT-B State Licensure Test.
+Once licensed a student will be eligible to apply for the paramedic program.
 The extensive curriculum includes medical aspects, legal terminology, pharmacology, childbirth, and life saving techniques, such as CPR.
-The EMT candidate will participate in hands-on training in clinical and practical applications in hospital settings and field time, such as auto extrications.
-Testing is done periodically in the classroom, as well as practical settings.
+The EMT candidate will participate in hands-on training in clinical and practical applications in hospital settings and field time with local fire department ambulances.

 The EMT program has a selective admissions process.
 Specific eligibility criteria are used to evaluate each applicant to admit those students with highest likelihood of success.
 Admissions to the program will be determined by the following criteria: